 The index which stores all data necessary for the filtering process can be managed via WP-CLI commands.
 Below you can find all the available commands:

-# Rebuilding the entire index wp fibofilters index build [--show-logs] [--disable-parallel] # Update or delete the indicated product in the index # <id>: One or more IDs of product to update in index (comma-separated) wp fibofilters index delete <id> wp fibofilters index update <id> # Other commands wp fibosearch index get-info status wp fibosearch index show-logs
+# Rebuilding the entire index wp fibofilters index build [--show-logs] [--disable-parallel] # Update or delete the indicated product in the index # <id>: One or more IDs of product to update in index (comma-separated) wp fibofilters index delete <id> wp fibofilters index update <id> # Other commands wp fibofilters index get-info status wp fibofilters index show-logs

 Indexing programmatically using WordPress hooks